SRG89/terraform-infra/README.md

 Terraform

 Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
-It allows you to define your infrastructure using a high-level configuration language.
+It allows to define infrastructure using a high-level configuration language.
 Terraform uses this configuration to create an execution plan that outlines what it will do to reach the desired state and then executes it to build the described infrastructure.

 Continuous Integration/Continuous Deployment (CI/CD)